-Revenues from Global Financial Products were up \$150 million or 14% reflecting higher returns from private debt and equity investments and strong revenues from structured products.
+Revenues from Global Financial Products were up \$189 million or 17% reflecting higher returns from private debt and equity investments and strong revenues from structured products.
 Higher revenues were also achieved in the alternative assets business reflecting higher asset levels, while revenues from proprietary equity trading activities were lower than last year, largely due to the appreciation of the Canadian dollar relative to the U.S. dollar.
-Global Investment Banking revenues were up \$84 million or 15% due to higher levels of equity and debt underwriting in Canada and the U.S., as well as higher fund of fund distributions in 2004.
-Global Equity revenues decreased \$4 million from 2003 reflecting the impact of the stronger Canadian dollar on the translated value of U.S. dollar-denominated revenues, which more than offset higher revenues from equity sales in Canada, and from new equity issues globally.
-Global Treasury Services revenues were lower by \$29 million or 5% in 2004, despite higher revenues from derivatives and commodities products during the year, primarily due to lower results in the foreign exchange sales and trading business, which was negatively affected by the strengthening of the Canadian dollar throughout 2004.
-Revenues from Global Credit were down \$101 million reflecting our continued intentional reduction of the non-strategic loan portfolio.
+The consolidation of VIEs added \$34 million to the revenues of Global Financial Products in 2004, most of which related to the consolidation of certain multi-seller conduits.
+Global Investment Banking revenues were up \$105 million or 19% due to higher levels of equity and debt underwriting in Canada and the U.S., as well as higher fund of fund distributions in 2004.
+Although Global Equity revenues from equity sales were up in Canada, and revenues from new equity issues rose globally, this growth was offset by the impact of the stronger Canadian dollar on the translated value of U.S. dollar-denominated revenues.
+Global Treasury Services revenues were lower by \$22 million or 4% in 2004, despite higher revenues from derivatives and commodities products during the year, primarily due to lower results in the foreign exchange sales and trading business, which was negatively affected by the strengthening of the Canadian dollar throughout 2004.
+Revenues from Global Credit were down \$58 million reflecting our continued intentional reduction of the non-strategic loan portfolio.